AugmentedDesignLab/junction-art/docs/source/installation.md

     poetry config virtualenvs.create false --local
     conda env update -f requirements.yml --prune
+    pip install --upgrade pip
+    conda install -c conda-forge shapely
+    conda install -c conda-forge matplotlib
     poetry install
 :::

+If you are going to use the analysis tools, you need to make sure libgeos_c is installed (the conda install -c conda-forge shapely command should install it by default.)

 ### Option 1: Install via conda (recommended)